 Finally, you need to select the button images that you want to use for the thumbnails pages (i.e. buttons for Add to cart, Add to lightbox et cetera).
 This section offers several options that are still there for reasons of backward compatibility only.
 Please make sure not to select any of the “Legacy options”.
 The recommended option is indicated on the settings page.

 To configure what will appear on your home page, go to Site configuration and click on Home page in the side bar.
 This section lets you choose all the different options that you can use, e.g. a slide show, galleries and so on.
-Note that many clients opt for a completely custom made home page.
-This is also relatively easy to do.
+Completely custom made home pages are possible by use of the code editor.
 If you want to use a custom home page, then you won’t have to spend too much time configuring the settings as custom home pages offer different settings and widgets.
 For more information, read the article Making a custom home page.

 You can configure lightboxes to open in a window on top of the page you’re on, or you can use Classic mode to display lightboxes as normal pages.
 To configure this setting go to Site configuration and click Lightboxes in the sidebar.
 On this page you can also enable Lightbox collaboration which lets users work on lightboxes together.

 Build galleries with your favorite content (galleries can be portfolios, subject favorites, stories et cetera) and/or create a category structure with dynamic search results.
 For more information read Building search categories with the gallery manager and Gallery management.

 For an overview of useful functions for staff members, please the article Staff member Help.